-Cassava is a root vegetable that is mostly used in developing countries.
-It has a brown, fibrous outer skin and a white inner flesh.
+It is a root vegetable that is mostly used in developing countries with brown, fibrous outer skin and white inner flesh.
 It is almost 2 inches wide and 8 inches long.
 People also use the following terms for Cassava:

 People mistakenly spell it as yucca; however, yucca is something else – an ornamental plant.
 It is native to the tropical areas of America and Brazil.

-People living in islands still eat Cassava, where it is piled high at produce markets.
+People living in islands still eat it, where it is piled high at produce markets.
 Is Cassava toxic?
 Yes, it can be poisonous if consumed in raw form.

-One must peel cassava before consuming it, and it varies in price, ranging from 6-10 times greater than russet potatoes.
+One must peel yuca before consuming it, and it varies in price, ranging from 6-10 times greater than russet potatoes.

-Cassava consists of essential nutrients and resistant starch and has numerous health benefits.
+It consists of essential nutrients and resistant starch and has numerous health benefits.
 On the other hand, it can have dangerous effects if consumed raw or in excessive amounts.
-This article answers, ‘what is cassava?’, ‘is cassava toxic?’
-Its uses, varieties, and nutrition.

 We can find two cassava varieties – one is sweet, and the other is bitter.
 Both cassava varieties consist of prussic acid (hydrocyanic acid), which can result in cyanide poisoning.